adlnet/xAPI-Spec/xAPI.md

 </table>

+###### Requirements

+The LRS MUST support authentication using at least one of the following methods:
+-	OAuth 1.0 (rfc5849), with signature methods of "HMAC-SHA1", "RSA-SHA1", and "PLAINTEXT"
+- HTTP Basic Authentication
+- Common Access Cards (implementation details to follow in a later version)
+- The LRS MUST handle making, or delegating, decisions on the validity of Statements, and determining what operations may be performed based on the credentials used.

 <a name="authdefs"/>

-#### 6.4.1 How To Handle Each Scenario
+#### 6.4.1 Process of Each Scenario

-##### General
+##### Requirements

-* The LRS must record the application's name and a unique consumer key (identifier).
+* The LRS MUST record the application's name and a unique consumer key (identifier).
-* The LRS must provide a mechanism to complete this registration, or delegate to another system that provides such a mechanism.
+* The LRS MUST provide a mechanism to complete this registration, or delegate to another system that provides such a mechanism.
-The means by which this registration is accomplished are not defined by OAuth or the xAPI.
+* The LRS MUST be able to be configured for complete support of the xAPI:
+	* With any of the above methods.
+	* In any of the workflow scenarios above.
+* The LRS MAY (for security reasons):
+	* Support a subset of the above methods.
+	* Limit the known users or registered applications.
+* The LRS SHOULD at a minimum supply Oauth with "HMAC-SHA1" and "RSA-SHA1" signatures.

-##### Application registered + known user
+###### Application registered + known user Process and Requirements

-* Use endpoints below to complete the standard workflow.
+* Use endpoints in section [6.4.2 OAuth Authorization Scope](#oauthscope) to complete the standard OAuth workflow (details not in this specification).
 * If this form of authentication is used  to record Statements and no authority is specified, the LRS should record the authority as a group consisting of an Agent representing the registered application, and an Agent representing the known user.

-##### Application registered + user unknown
+###### Application registered + user unknown Process and Requirements

-* LRS will honor requests that are signed using OAuth with the registered application's credentials and with an empty token and token secret.
+* The LRS honors requests that are signed using OAuth with the registered application's credentials and with an empty token and token secret.
 * If this form of authentication is used  to record Statements and no authority is specified, the LRS should record the authority as the Agent representing the registered application.

-##### Application not registered + known user
+###### Application not registered + known user Process and Requirements

 * Use a blank consumer secret;
 * Call "Temporary Credential" request;